threememories/FalloutRisk/UPDATE_HISTORY.md

 This log covers the major changes of Wasteland Conquest (index.html).

+### **v2.1 [ALLIANCE, DIPLOMACY & COMBAT EVOLUTION]**

+* **Alliance Warfare Expansion:** Added the 'Signal Ally' menu to request coordinated strikes, reinforcements, or Emergency Asylum.
+Landlocked troops can now be airlifted across allied territory via Vertibird.
+* **Advanced Diplomacy & Extortion:** Factions are now strictly limited to 1 active truce.
+Demanding Caps without a fair trade creates a 'Locked' Extortion Truce that cannot be backstabbed.
+The AI will now proactively offer truces and extort weaker neighbors.
+* **Commander Conversions & Combat:** Commanders can now spend AP to convert enemy territories (a 3-turn siege).
+Turn phase order has been updated to prioritize Battles before Commander movement.
+Defeated factions now drop their Stimpaks and Bobbleheads to the victor.
+* **Scorched Earth Disruption:** Active nuclear launches can now be aborted by capturing the specific origin silo before impact.
+Added a flashing crosshair to targeted territories and full-screen warning modals for aborts.
+Nuke codes now have escalating drop rates.
+* **The 'logFog' Engine:** The Vault-Tec Action Log is now fully integrated with Fog of War.
+Battles and troop movements in hidden sectors will display as scrambled 'Sensor Anomalies'.
+* **V.A.T.S. & UI Polish:** VATS now accurately warns of environmental hazards, locked truces, and Commander defense buffs.
+The 'INV' tab logic has been overhauled to only pulse when items are immediately usable.
+The Survival Guide now natively hosts patch notes.
+* **Faction Balance Pass:** Minutemen/Gunners now spawn 6-12 troops.
+BOS Outcasts' Overdrive cost is capped at 30 Caps.
+Nuka-World Raiders tribute increased to +10 Caps.
+* **Major Bug Fixes:** Fixed soft-locks with converting Commanders, resolved Agility Bobblehead maneuver limits, corrected multi-commander duel targeting, and ensured Bobblehead cooldowns reset when stolen.

 ---

 ### v2.0 [WASTELAND CONQUEST UPDATE]

 This was a major overhaul of the game's mechanics and interface.
 - Bottle Cap Economy: Territories now produce Bottle Caps each turn.
 You can use these to buy troops from the recruitment terminal instead of relying only on card trades.
 - Game Mode Presets: Added several new ways to play, like Survival, Apocalypse, and Alliance Warfare.
 Each mode toggles different rules automatically.